russmckendrick/records/content/albums/the-wonder-of-stevie-melody-man-further-forays-into-the-stevie-songbook-736967/index.md

 ---
-title: "DJ Spinna & Bobbito - The Wonder Of Stevie (Melody Man: Further Forays Into The Stevie Songbook)"
+title: "DJ Spinna - The Wonder Of Stevie (Melody Man: Further Forays Into The Stevie Songbook)"
-artist: "DJ Spinna & Bobbito"
+artist: "DJ Spinna"
 album_name: "The Wonder Of Stevie (Melody Man: Further Forays Into The Stevie Songbook)"
-date: 2016-08-09
+date: 2016-08-09T05:32:12.000000Z
 release_id: "736967"
 slug: "the-wonder-of-stevie-melody-man-further-forays-into-the-stevie-songbook-736967"
 hideSummary: true
 cover:
     image: "the-wonder-of-stevie-melody-man-further-forays-into-the-stevie-songbook-736967.jpg"
-    alt: "The Wonder Of Stevie (Melody Man: Further Forays Into The Stevie Songbook) by DJ Spinna & Bobbito"
+    alt: "The Wonder Of Stevie (Melody Man: Further Forays Into The Stevie Songbook) by DJ Spinna"
-    caption: "The Wonder Of Stevie (Melody Man: Further Forays Into The Stevie Songbook) by DJ Spinna & Bobbito"
+    caption: "The Wonder Of Stevie (Melody Man: Further Forays Into The Stevie Songbook) by DJ Spinna"
 genres: ["Funk / Soul"]
 styles: ["Soul", "Funk", "Disco"]
 ---

 ## Tracklisting
 1. Perfect Angel
 2. It's A Shame